Upon conditional acceptance, final files should be submitted through ScholarOne. Please adhere to the file checklist below.

 Citation in the text should be by the author’s last name and year of publication, enclosed in parentheses without punctuation: “(Kinsey 1960).”
 If you use the author’s name within the sentence, there is no need to repeat the name in the citation; just use the year of publication in parentheses, as in “The Howard Harris Program (1966)….”
 If a particular page, section, or equation is cited, it should be placed within the parentheses: “(Kinsey 1960, p.
 112).”

-On final submission, the Web Appendix must be submitted in either Word form and be ready to post as is.
+On final submission, the Web Appendix must be submitted as a Word doc and must be ready to post as is.
 Use Times New Roman 12-point font (for heading styles, see below).
 Please ensure that you proofread the material carefully for all errors.
 Because of space constraints, the Web Appendix should be saved as a document, not an image.

 Organizing Your Web Appendix